Mengqi-Lei/SoftHGNN/README.md

         |    |    |->...
         |->test_data/
 ```
-#### Training
+#### 3.Training
 The network can be trained using the train.py script.
-For training on ShanghaiTech PartA with using 'Pyramid ViT' backbbone and 'SoftHGNN-SeS' module, use
+You may choose to train on either the ShanghaiTech Part-A or Part-B dataset.
+Two backbone architectures are supported: Pyramid ViT ('PVT') and Twins-PCPVT ('ALTGVT').
+In the add_module option, selecting 'None' indicates that no additional modules beyond CCTrans will be added, which serves as the baseline.
+Alternatively, you can choose the proposed 'SoftHGNN' or 'SoftHGNN-SeS' modules.
+By default, we use 'PVT' as the backbone and 'SoftHGNN-SeS' as the additional module for the overall network architecture.
 ```
 python train.py --data-dir $DATA_ROOT \
-    --dataset_file 'sha' \
+    --dataset 'sha' \               # or 'shb'
-    --lr 0.00001\
+    --lr 0.00001 \
-    --max-epochs 4000 \
+    --max-epoch 4000 \
-    --val-epoch 1\
+    --val-epoch 1 \
-    --batch_size 8 \
+    --batch-size 8 \
-    --device '0'\
+    --device '0' \
-    --backbone 'PVT'\
+    --backbone 'PVT' \              #or 'ALTGVT'
-    --add_module 'SoftHGNN-SeS'
+    --add_module 'SoftHGNN-SeS'     # Options: 'SoftHGNN-SeS', 'SoftHGNN', or 'None'
 ```

 ### ObjectDetection
 #### The train.py script
 ```